This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 This photo shows a local lady cutting pineapple and other fruit for us.
 We are at the Pineapple Village in Kudagammana.

-At the Pineapple Village in Kudagammana we were treated with freshly cut fruit.
+At the Pineapple Village in Kudagammana, we were treated to freshly cut fruit

 Travel Resources For Your Trip To Trincomalee

-Top 9 Things To Do in Trincomalee Sri Lanka
+What To Do in Trincomalee – Top 9 Things To Do

 1. Explore Fort Fredrick

-The Portuguese built a fort in Trincomalee back in 1624.
-That was later destroyed and in 1665 the Dutch constructed a new fort in its place, which they named Fort Frederick.
+The Portuguese built a fort in Trincomalee back in 1624, which was later destroyed.
+Thanks to the strategic importance of the old fort, in 1665, the Dutch constructed a new fort in its place and named it Fort Fredrick.

-This photo shows the view to the ocean from one of the cafes inside Fort Fredrick.
+This photo shows the view of the ocean from one of the cafés inside Fort Fredrick.

 Last but not least, while walking around Fort Fredrick, you will inevitably stumble upon the cutest animals you’ve ever seen, a species of dotted deer found only in Sri Lanka.